How to Apply

 To be considered for a Trustee Scholarship:

 - Boston University Trustee Scholars are encouraged to develop well-informed and well-reasoned views of important political, social, and artistic issues.
 We select students who have a sense of how to present persuasive arguments in support of their views.
 With that in mind, please select one of the questions below and respond with an essay explaining your perspective in 600 words or less.
-Submit this as part of the Common Application.
+Please complete your essay on the Common Application website as part of your application to Boston University.
+If you have already submitted your application, you may submit your Trustee Scholarship Essay using this form.

 - Proponents of cognitive enhancement–the use of “smart pills,” deep brain stimulation with electrodes, brain-to-computer interfaces, and the like–describe a future with smarter, more productive, and higher achieving individuals.
 Critics of the vision voice ethical concerns about such technologies, as well as the social and professional consequences for those who cannot afford or choose not to use them.
 In your view, should cognitive enhancements be widely available?